dataArtisans/flink-training-web/exercises/rideCleansing.md

 [com.dataartisans.flinktraining.exercises.datastream_java.basics.RideCleansingTest]({{ site.tests }}/basics/RideCleansingTest.java)

-Like many of the other exercises, at some point this class throws an exception
+Like most of these exercises, at some point the `RideCleansingExercise` class throws an exception

         throw new MissingSolutionException();